-Take your BBQ smoking to the next level with this easy Smoked Stuffed Chicken Thighs with Cheese and Ham recipe from Steven Raichlen’s Project Smoke cookbook!
+These easy Smoked Stuffed Chicken Thighs with Cheese and Ham will take your BBQ smoking to the next level!
+Recipe from Steven Raichlen’s Project Smoke cookbook.

-The last 2 weeks, I’ve been cooking a bunch of recipes out of my Steven Raichlen’s Project Smokecookbook, and this smoked chicken recipe is one of my favorites.
+I’ve also been cooking tons of recipes out of my Steven Raichlen’s Project Smoke cookbookand this smoked chicken recipe has turned into one of my favorites.
 After what seemed like a month of crappy, cold, rainy weather here in New England, finally the clouds parted, the sun came out, and I was able to get my grilling and smoking on again.

 Smoked Stuffed Chicken Thighs With Cheese and Ham are a low carb Cuban Sandwich!